ka-chang/StateLegiscraper/README.md

 ### Dashboard

 StateLegiscraper also includes a series of public-facing dashboards using the scraped state legislature data.
 These dashboards  provide interested users about high-level narrative trends within a specific state and/or policy area.

-- COVID-19 Narrative Trends in Nevada's Health and Human Services and Finance Committees (2021)

-To run the dashboard, ensure you have cloned the StateLegiscraper repository and are located in the root directory.
-Type in `python app.py` in your terminal and the dashboards will open in a separate browser.

 ## Use Cases